FunkinCompiler/funkin-extension/README.md

     <br />
     <br />
     ·
-    <a href="https://github.com/FunkinCompiler/FunkinCompiler/issues">Report Bug or Request Feature</a>
+    <a href="https://github.com/FunkinCompiler/funkin-extension/issues">Report Bug or Request Feature</a>
     ·
-    <a href="https://github.com/FunkinCompiler/FunkinCompiler/pulls">Create Pull Request</a>
+    <a href="https://github.com/FunkinCompiler/funkin-extension/pulls">Create Pull Request</a>
   </p>
 </div>
+<h2 align="center">This extension is still in beta</h2>

 ## How to Install

 1. Install both Haxe and Git
 2. Use ``haxelib setup`` to create an empty repo for dependencies.
-3. Download the program (either from releases or a action build)
- - The program will remind you if you forget to install either Haxe or Git
-4. Run it (On linux you have to run it from the console)
- - The program doesn't contain any GUI, so everything will be done from the console
-5. select  `setup` from the menu
+3. Install the extension.
+4. Run `Funkin: Setup Funkin compiler` command to install necessary dependencies.
+5. Once done, open a new **empty** folder
+6. Run `Funkin: Make new project` to scaffold template for your mod
-6. Once done, you can customise some settings from ``funk.cfg`` file.
+7. Once done, you can customise some settings from ``funk.cfg`` file.
 > Note: filepaths are based on your project's root dorectory
  - ``mod_content_folder`` Points to your mod's base folder.
  All the files here will copied first when compiling your mod.